rituraj-borah/rituraj-borah/README.md

 ### Hi there 👋, I'm Rituraj Borah

-I am a highly passionate Data Analyst with over 9 years of experience in the IT sector.
-Proficient in extracting and analyzing complex data to support strategic decision-making.
-Adept at translating data-driven insights into actionable business strategies to drive growth and efficiency.
+As a dedicated Data Analyst with 9+ years in the banking sector, I excel in harnessing SQL, Python, Excel, Power BI, and Tableau to uncover and analyze complex data patterns.
+My expertise in transforming data insights into actionable strategies has driven substantial growth and efficiency improvements.
+Proven track record of supporting strategic decision-making through meticulous data analysis.

+#### Professional Experience:
+##### Data Analyst Attra Infotech (P) Limited - Hyderabad, India)
+(_August 2021 - December 2022_)

+* I collaborated closely with the product team to design better credit card product for the clients based on my insights after analyzing over 100K+ customer records.
+* Delivered actionable insights and recommendations for product attributes, contributing to a 6.5% increase in new customer acquisition that year.
+• Developed and implemented an end-to-end data reporting process, enhancing the reporting pipeline and optimizing existing procedures for the offshore team using Azure and Power BI, improving reporting efficiency by 15% .

 #### Skills:
   *  Excel